-causes the selected timer to be armed with an absolute expiration time.
+timer_idthe identifier for the timer to be set.
+This identifier comes from a previous call to timer_create(2) (see "Using the timer_create Routine" for an explanation of this system call).flagsan integer value that specifies one of the following:TIMER_ABSTIMEcauses the selected timer to be armed with an absolute expiration time.
 The timer will expire when the clock associated with the timer reaches the value specified by it_value.
 If this time has already passed, timer settime succeeds, and the timer-expiration notification is made.

-causes the selected timer to be armed with a relative expiration time.
-The timer will expire when the clock associated with the timer reaches the value specified by it_value.
+- 0 causes the selected timer to be armed with a relative expiration time.
+The timer will expire when the clock associated with the timer reaches the value specified by it value. a pointer to a structure that contains the repetition interval and the new_setting initial expiration time of the timer.

-new_setting

-a pointer to a structure that contains the repetition interval and the initial expiration time of the timer.

 If you wish to have a one-shot timer, specify a repetition interval (it_interval) of zero.
 In this case, the timer expires once, when the initial expiration time occurs, and then is disarmed.
 If you wish to have a periodic timer, specify a repetition interval (it_interval) that is not equal to zero.
 In this case, when the initial expiration time occurs, the timer is reloaded with the value of the repetition interval and continues to count.
 In either case, you may set the initial expiration time to a value that is absolute (for example, at 3:00 p.m.) or relative to the current time (for example, in 30 seconds).
 To set the initial expiration time to an absolute time, you must have set the TIMER_ABSTIME bit in the flags argument.
 Any signal that is already pending due to a previous timer expiration for the specified timer will still be delivered to the process.
 To disarm the timer, set the initial expiration time to zero.
-Any signal that is already pending due to a previous timer expiration for this timer will still be delivered to the process.

-old_setting

-the null pointer constant or a pointer to a structure to which the previous repetition interval and initial expiration time of the timer are returned.
+Any signal that is already pending due to a previous timer expiration for this timer will still be delivered to the process. the null pointer constant or a pointer to a structure to which the old_setting previous repetition interval and initial expiration time of the timer are - a_setting the null pointer constant of a pointer to a structure to which the previous repetition interval and initial expiration time of the timer are returned.
 If the timer has been disarmed, the value of the initial expiration time is zero.
-The members of old_setting are subject to the resolution of the timer and are the same values that would be returned by a timer gettime(2) call at that point in time.
+The members of old_setting are subject to the resolution of the timer and are the same values that would be returned by a timer_gettime(2) call at that point in time.

 A return value of 0 indicates that the specified timer has been successfully set.
 A return value of -1 indicates that an error has occurred; errno is set to indicate the error.
-Refer to the timer settime(2) man page for a listing of the types of errors that may occur.
+Refer to the timer_settime(2) man page for a listing of the types of errors that may occur.